 In physics, typically, we are concerned with identifying True Parameters for Universal Laws, applicable without prejudice across all the cosmos.
 We are hunting something like the Platonic ideals that our experiments are poor shadows of.
 Especially, say, quantum physics or cosmology.

 In machine learning, typically we want to make generic predictions for a given process, and quantify how good those predictions can be given how much data we have and the approximate kind of process we witness, and there is no notion of universal truth waiting around the corner to back up our wild fancies.
-On the other hand, we are less concerned about the noisy sublunary chaos of our experiments and don’t need to worry about how far our noise drives us from truth as long as we estimate it.
-But then, far from universality, we have weak and vague notions of how to generalise our models to new circumstances and new noise.
+On the other hand, we are less concerned about the noisy sublunary chaos of experiments and don’t need to worry about how far our noise drives us from universal truth as long as we make good predictions in the local problem at hand.
+But here, far from universality, we have weak and vague notions of how to generalise our models to new circumstances and new noise.
 That is, in the Platonic ideal of machine learning, there are no Platonic ideals to be found.

-(This explanation does no justice to either physics or machine learning, but here is a mere framing rather than an essay in the history or philosophy of science.)
+(This explanation does no justice to either physics or machine learning, but this is framing rather than an essay in the history or philosophy of science.)

 At a basic level, it’s not controversial (I don’t think?) to use machine learning methods to analyse data in experiments, even with trendy deep neural networks.
 I understand that this is significant, e.g. in connectomics.